College Basketball Crown: Selection process

 Ahead of the 2025 NIT, the NCAA revoked the two automatic bids previously given to the Big East, Big Ten and Big 12 (the conferences committed to participate in the CBC), leaving two automatic bids only for the Atlantic Coast Conference (ACC) and Southeastern Conference (SEC).
 The NIT also guaranteed one bid to each of the twelve conferences other than the ACC and SEC with the highest KenPom rating.
 Finally, regular-season conference champions not in the NCAA tournament qualified for an automatic bid to the NIT, if their "KNIT" score, an average of seven different metrics (Bart Torvik "T-Rank" Ranking (BTR), ESPN Basketball Power Index (BPI), KenPom, Kevin Pauga Index (KPI), NET, Strength of Record (SOR, as calculated by ESPN), and Wins Above Bubble (WAB, as calculated by Torvik)), is at or above 125.

 If the top two non-NCAA tournament teams from each of the Big East, Big Ten and Big 12 are all committed to play in the CBC, and those three conferences all rank (according to KenPom) in the top twelve conferences, the NIT would be unable to get a team better than the third best non-NCAA tournament team from each of those three leagues.
 Since the CBC has ten at-large bids, it may extend some of those bids to ACC and SEC teams, which could further dilute the quality of teams participating in the NIT, if those teams were to accept a bid to the CBC.

 Non-NCAA tournament teams from the Big East, Big Ten and Big 12 conferences are contractually prohibited from playing in any other postseason tournament, including the NIT, if they declined an invitation or removed themselves from consideration for a bid to the College Basketball Crown.

+Ahead of the 2026 offering, AEG and Fox Sports announced that they had "streamlined" the event by eliminating eight of the ten at-large bids and therefore condensing the field of teams from sixteen to eight.